These constitute the main draws to the Victoria Falls region, awe-inspiring views and a rich history.

 The region historically active, influencing gorge formation.
 Falls constantly retreating upstream due to erosion.
 Groundwater systems a role in river flow and fall dynamics.

-Found at the base of the falls, accessible by a steep hike from the Zimbabwean side, it a dramatic view of the turbulent waters.
+Located at the base of the falls, accessible by a sharp hike from the Zimbabwean side, it a dramatic view of the turbulent waters.

 The viewpoints along the falls on both the Zimbabwean and Zambian sides incredible perspectives.

-Beyond well-trodden paths, The Largest waterfall in the world lesser-known attractions and unique experiences.
+Beyond the well-trodden paths, The Falls on the zambezi river lesser-known attractions and unique experiences.

 Capture different and memorable perspectives.

-Plan your sightseeing to cover both the iconic landmarks and lesser-known spots.
+Plan your sightseeing to cover both the iconic landmarks and hidden gems.

 Prioritize main attractions like the Falls and Bridge.
 Look into guided excursions for insights.
 Factor in time for different viewpoints.